 Hans Moleman is a Promethean.Everyone hates him for no reason whatsoever, he's rather hideous (so that just rules out Galateans), and he's literally died and come back to life several times.

 Ralph Wiggum is smarter than he appears.In fact, he's above-average in intelligence.
 One episode, where he was a presidential candidate (don't ask) and the left- and right-wings were hounding him to be on their side, Lisa tries to comfort him.
 She said that he shouldn't let them use him.
 Ralph says, "well maybe I want to use them."
 He then tells her (in a childish way) how he would improve the country.
-If the comics are to be believe (and they're probably not), Ralph was shown to have an eidetic memory.
+If the comics are to be believed (and they're probably not), Ralph was shown to have an eidetic memory.
 Lisa took advantage of this and helped him get a B+ on a history test.
 (He would've gotten a better mark if he didn't write about Lincoln's head melting.)
 Perhaps he is smart, but lacks the confidence to display it.

 Homer is Obfuscating Stupidity.He never had Moe put the crayon back in his brain - he worried that he would have died and left his family in despair.
 This would account for several outbursts of higher intelligence (such as having a high grasp on the concept of a think tank, sarcastically pointing out little-known facts about European history); his masquerade is slipping.